 By 1979—the original deadline—only 35 states had ratified the amendment.
 Congress then extended the time limit for another three years.
 However, by 1982, the ERA hadn’t received any more state ratifications, stalling at 35.

 In recent years interest in the ERA has undergone a revival.
 In 2017, Nevada’s Legislature endorsed it, followed by Illinois in 2018, and Virginia in January 2020.
 With Virginia’s endorsement, the ERA achieved the 38 votes needed for ratification; however, it has yet to be officially added to the U.S. Constitution as legislators wrangle over whether the amendment can be passed so far past the deadline.

 Where the ERA stands now

 In February 2020, the House of Representatives passed a resolution to remove the deadline for passage of the ERA.
-A similar bipartisan bill has been introduced in the Senate.
-At press time, the Senate had yet to vote on the bill.
-Senate Leader Mitch McConnell has stated he is “personally not a supporter” of the amendment, so chances of it coming to a vote are likely slim without a change in Senate leadership.
+A similar bipartisan bill was introduced in the Senate; however, no vote was taken.

 In July 2020, attorneys general from Nevada, Illinois and Virginia filed a lawsuit in the U.S. District Court of the District of Columbia asking the court to override the DOJ opinion and recognize their ratification votes.
 The lawsuit stresses that Article V of the U.S. Constitution places no time limit for ratification and points to the ratification of the 27th Amendment to the U.S. Constitution.
 That amendment, which mandates that pay raises for Congress members can only be instituted after an election, was first proposed in 1789 and eventually ratified in 1992.